 Frequently Asked Questions

-WIBAI Games launched its the Kickstarter campaign on the 28th of September 2016 and delivered to backers in June 2017.
-Pathogenesis is now available for retail sale as of July 2017.
+WIBAI Games launched its first Pathogenesis Kickstarter campaign on the 28th of September 2016 and delivered to backers in June 2017.
+WIBAI Games launched its second Pathogenesis Kickstarter campaign on the 13th of Febuary 2019 and started delivering to backers in November 2019.
+Pathogenesis will soon be available for retail sale as of November 2019.

 The game should play in under an hour.
 The length and difficulty of each game can be adjusted by increasing or decreasing the endurance of the body (how much damage must be done before the body dies will determine the length of play) or the efficiency of the immune system (when the immune deck runs out the body wins – the more cards there are in the immune deck, the easier it is for the pathogens to win.
 The fewer cards there are, the faster the body will end the game and the more difficult it is for the pathogens to win)